List of Tom Sawyer characters: Joe Harper

 Joseph "Joe" Harper is one of Tom's best friends.
-He joins Tom and Huck as a pirate when they run away from home to Jacksons Island.
+He joins Tom and Huck as a pirate when they run away from home to Jackson's Island.
 He makes a few other small appearances in the novel, including playing Robin Hood in the woods and getting caught not paying attention in class with Tom, and Joe also plays war with Tom.
 But he gradually disappears as the plot of the novel ensues.
 His mother is Sereny Harper and his sisters are Susan and Faith Harper.
 He is the first to get homesick while on the island with Tom and Huck.

 Injun Joe

-Injun Joe is the primary antagonist in The Adventures of Tom Sawyer, described as a "half-breed" Native American.
-He, Muff Potter, and Dr. Robinson visit the town cemetery one night to steal a body from a grave at Robinson's request.
+Joe is the primary antagonist in The Adventures of Tom Sawyer, and is described as a "half-breed", being mixed Native American and white.
+At Robinson's request, he, Muff Potter, and Dr. Robinson visit the town cemetery one night to steal a body from a grave.
 Injun Joe then kills Robinson to settle an old grudge and frames Potter for the crime, unaware that Tom and Huck have witnessed it.
 When the case comes to trial, Tom testifies on Potter's behalf and identifies Injun Joe as the actual killer, prompting the latter to flee the courtroom.
 He and another confederate later find a hoard of stolen gold and hide it in a cave, where Tom briefly encounters him while trying to find a way out with Becky Thatcher.
 After Tom and Becky escape the cave, Becky's father has it sealed; Injun Joe is later found just inside the entrance, having starved to death.